 They can also contact your spouse and your co-debtors unless you have already sent a letter with a request that they stop contacting you.

-If the agency does contact another third party, it can only be to try and find your whereabouts.
-But even this comes with a number of restrictions.
+If the debt collector does contact another third party, it may only be to attempt to find your whereabouts.
+But even this comes with several restrictions.
 Most notably, they cannot state that you owe any debt and may only identify their employer when asked.

-They also can’t call you if they know you are being represented by a lawyer.
+They also can’t call you if they know a lawyer is representing you.
 Calls at your place of work are also forbidden once you tell them your employer prohibits personal phone calls on the job.

 Exhibiting Inappropriate Behavior

-Some debt collectors are known to get nasty, but luckily there is a legal line drawn in the sand to indicate when they’ve gone too far.
-They cannot lie to you, like pretending they’re from a law enforcement agency or refusing to say anything about who they are.
+Some debt collectors are known to get nasty.
+However, fortunately, there is a legal line drawn in the sand to indicate when they’ve gone too far.
+They cannot lie to you.
+For example, they can’t pretend they’re from a law enforcement agency or refuse to say anything about who they are.

 Additionally, a debt collector may not use profane language or threaten you with violence.
 They also can’t publicly list your debt for sale or publish your name in relation to your debt.
 If you experience any of this type of behavior, it’s time to contact the authorities.